 A free tool at Fidelity.com enables everyone, not just Fidelity customers, to estimate future retirement expenses and income.
 It recommends appropriate investment strategies to generate steady income (with or without using annuities) and provide growth to keep pace with inflation.

 Your credit report can affect your interest and insurance rates, as well as your ability to land a job or apartment, so it pays to make sure it’s accurate.
 Go to AnnualCreditReport.com to get a free copy of your credit report from each of the three credit bureaus once a year, no strings attached.

-Several sites also offer free credit reports -- as well as credit scores and monitoring.
-At Credit.com, you can see your Experian and Vantage 3.0 credit scores, view your “credit report card” that shows how you're doing in five key areas on your credit report and receive alerts when something changes on your report.
+Several sites also offer free credit reports—as well as credit scores and monitoring.
+At Credit.com, you can see your Experian credit score, view your personalized “report card” that shows how you're doing in five key credit areas and receive alerts when something changes on your report.
 Credit Karma offers weekly updated free credit scores and reports from Equifax and TransUnion and will monitor your reports daily and notify you of any significant changes.
-Credit Sesame offers a free credit score from Experian and TransUnion and free monitoring.
-At Quizzle you can get a free VantageScore credit score and Equifax credit report every six months.
+Credit Sesame offers a free credit score from TransUnion and free monitoring.

 You can get even more free cash when you shop online by starting at rebate portal sites such as BeFrugal.com, Ebates, Extrabux and FatWallet.com.
 You select a retailer from their lists, and they pay you back a percentage of your purchase price (typically between 1% and 10%).

 Your favorite snack shop or fast-food restaurant may have an annual freebie day.
 And some places offer freebies on certain holidays or special days, such as tax day, Mother's Day and Veterans Day.
 Here's a list of what you might expect throughout the year:

 Check with your favorite establishment to see if it offers any freebies throughout the year.